CivicActions/FE-drupal-react-prodev/documentation/content/1-create-custom-react-block.md

 ```bash
 ddev build-timer-block
 ```
-Run and Frontend tests for the React Timer app
+Run all Frontend tests for the React Timer app
 ```bash
 ddev test-timer-block
 ```